What is Age-Related Macular Degeneration (AMD)?

 Early detection is critical since macular degeneration can at times be treated before symptoms even appear.
 This may delay, or at the very least —reduce the severity of the condition.

-Contact us today at Low Vision Of Colorado, and Dr. Robert Stamm will perform a comprehensive eye exam to assess your eye condition and discuss your options.
+Contact us today at Low Vision Of Nebraska, and Dr. Robert Stamm will perform a comprehensive eye exam to assess your eye condition and discuss your options.
 If diagnosed with macular degeneration, our staff will provide you with customized low vision glasses and other aids to help you make the most of your remaining vision.
-Low Vision Of Colorado serves patients in Denver, Colorado Springs, Fort Collins and Boulder, throughout Nebraska .
+Low Vision Of Nebraska serves patients in Denver, McCook, Colorado Springs and , throughout Nebraska .